-There’s a long-standing notion about the nature of down payments; if a borrower invests a large an amount money up front, they have a bigger stake in making on-time payments and remaining in good standing on the mortgage loan.
+There’s a long-standing notion about the nature of down payments; if a borrower invests a large amount of money upfront, they have a bigger stake in making on-time payments and remaining in good standing on the mortgage loan.
 But that idea isn’t addressed in the FHA loan rulebook.
-What is discussed is the nature of the minimum required cash investment or down payment on an FHA mortgage.
+What is discussed is the nature of the minimum required cash investment or the down payment on an FHA mortgage.

 In some cases where credit score issues are present, a larger FHA loan down payment may be required as a condition of loan approval.
 FHA loan standards require a 10% down payment when the borrower’s FICO scores are between 500 and 579.
 Lender standards may also apply above and beyond this minimum.

 FHA down payment funds must come from approved sources.
 You can’t use payday loans or other “non-collateralized” loans such as credit card cash advances to source your down payment money.
 If some or all of your downpayment funds come as a gift or a grant, these sources must be approved by the lender and meet FHA requirements.

 Down payment money can’t come from anyone who has a financial stake in the outcome of the transaction.
 So there can be no assistance from the seller, lender, etc. FHA loan rules state that the down payment money you provide must be verified by the lender regardless of the source.